Rundiz/device-cookies-example/readme.md

 This is an example source code for device cookies in **PHP** from the OWASP document "**[Slow Down Online Guessing Attacks with Device Cookies][1]**".

 This source code is not a ready to work.
-You have to modify things and implement to match yours code & DB.<br>
+You have to modify things and implement to match yourscode & DB.<br>
 It is made for testing but you can use it for any purpose under MIT license.

 ## Installation